-The Code of GPP states that the provision of objects such as books or material on optical, magnetic and electronic support, and scientific material is acceptable provided their commercial value does not exceed the equivalent of 50 minimum wages overall (around US\$200).
+The Code of GPP states that the provision of objects such as books or material on optical, magnetic and electronic support, and scientific material is acceptable provided their commercial value does not exceed the overall equivalent of 50 times the minimum wage (around 200.00 USD).
 The provision of any good or service of any kind, however, should not be for the inducement to use, prescribe, purchase or recommend a specific product.